shelld3v/flydns/README.md

 ## DNS servers

-If you want to run Flydns with the best performance, you need to have a good DNS server, pass with the `-d` agrument.
+If you want to run FlyDNS with the best performance, you need to have a good DNS server, pass with the `-d` agrument.
 You can check the list of publicy available DNS servers in `resolvers.txt`.

 ## More